- What is HoneyBook

 HONEYBOOK CUSTOMER SERVICE

 When it comes to looking for support, users’ views are conflicting.
 While some call the customer service team great and top-notch, claim they’re always available, others feel the verdict is still out.
 They’re not a fan of the limited support solely through email.
-One user review warned others considering HoneyBook by sharing their most recent support team woes.
+One HoneyBook user review warned others by sharing his most recent support team woes.
 Donald C. noted that due to no screen sharing or phone call ability, he was left in a cycle of emailing screenshots, waiting for a solution, the solution failing and repeat.
 His final statement: Cannot, at this time, recommend.

 What Is Thryv